- Get Involved!

 The second Sunday in March:

-All planetariums, regardless of affiliation, are invited to take part.
-Facilities that typically have an admission charge are urged to make the day a “free” day for their communities.
+All planetariums, regardless of size, location, or affiliation, are invited to take part.
+Facilities that charge an admission are urged to make the day a free day for their communities.

 The goal of IDP is to increase that number by informing as many people as possible that planetariums exist and that learning about the stars, space exploration, and astronomy is an enjoyable life-long activity.

 Goals of the International Day of Planetariums:

 Suggestions for meeting goal 2, the problem of light pollution, include